Wisconsin judge accused of helping man evade ICE arrest loses a bid to drop charges

-MADISON, Wis.
-(AP) — A Wisconsin judge accused of helping a man evade arrest by U.S. immigration agents lost an attempt Tuesday to throw out the Trump administration’s case against her, although there’s still another chance to appeal.

-The prosecution of Milwaukee County Circuit Judge Hannah Dugan highlights the push by President Donald Trump’ s administration to confront state and local authorities who resist his sweeping immigration crackdown.
+The prosecution of Milwaukee County Circuit Judge Hannah Dugan has highlighted the push by President Donald Trump’ s administration to confront state and local authorities who resist his sweeping immigration crackdown.

 She was arrested at the county courthouse in April and indicted on federal charges in May.
-She quickly filed a motion to dismiss the charges, arguing that she was acting in her official capacity as a judge and therefore is immune to prosecution.
+She quickly filed a motion to dismiss the charges, arguing that she was acting in her official capacity as a judge and is therefore immune from prosecution.

 However, U.S. District Judge Lynn Adelman on Tuesday rejected that argument and upheld the July recommendation of a magistrate judge who also ruled that the case could proceed.